dechamps/FlexASIO/BACKENDS.md

 features and makes them available through various options (though, sadly, FlexASIO doesn't provide ways to leverage all these options yet).

-WASAPI is the only entry point to the Windows audio engine.
+WASAPI is the only entry point to the shared Windows audio processing pipeline, which runs in the *Windows Audio* service (`audiosrv`).
 In modern versions of Windows, DirectSound and MME merely forward to WASAPI internally.
-This means that, in theory, one cannot achieve better performance than WASAPI when using MME or DirectSound.
+This means that, in theory, one cannot achieve better performance than WASAPI when usin MME or DirectSound.
 In practice however, the PortAudio side of the WASAPI backend could conceivably have limitations or bugs that these other backends don't have.